 - Other immediate family members and loved ones

 We can help you understand who can represent the family and who may be eligible to recover compensation.
-We can also discuss the types of damages you may be able to recover, although the value of your case will be unknown until we can investigate the case and determine the losses and expenses incurred.
+We can also discuss the types of damages you could recover.
+However, the value of your case will be unknown until we can investigate the case and determine the losses and expenses incurred.

 Proving Negligence in a Wrongful Death Case

-Like we would in any negligence accident case, we have to prove that the accused party acted carelessly and caused the incident and injuries that led to your loved one’s death.
-Proving negligence requires us to collect evidence to demonstrate:
+Like any negligence accident case, we have to prove the accused party acted carelessly and caused the incident and injuries that led to your loved one’s death.
+Proving negligence requires us to collect evidence to demonstrate the following:

 - The accused party owed your loved one a duty of care.